 - A maximum fine of £1,000 for all other drivers

 - Magistrates have the discretion to disqualify you from driving for up to 56 days as an alternative to penalty points

 - Any new driver who gets 6 or more points on their licence within 2 years of passing their test will have their licence revoked and they will have to pass their test again

 - Depending on the current number of points on your licence, if you get 12 or more points on your licence, you will receive a minimum 6-month driving ban due to the process of totting up.
-In certain circumstance, you may be able to plead exceptional hardship.
-Speak with your local solicitor today and they can give you advice on how to fight a speeding offence.
+In certain circumstances, you may be able to plead exceptional hardship.
+Speak with your local solicitor today and they can give you advice on pleading mitigating circumstances for speeding.

 What are the penalties for a speeding offence